 Command Line - Taking command for the power tester

-September 30th, 2014 by inflectra
+September 30th, 2014 by Adam Sandman

-testing tips utilities
+automated testing tips software testing

 It seems funny, but sometimes the most powerful trick in your bag can be some of your oldest knowledge.
 If you ever want to show your true power and put a newbie in their place just type in CMD and start dancing through shell commands.
 These little nuggets always work and are not reliant on the interface to perform their duties.
 Done correctly they can provide information that is three or four layers deep in Windows.